Rates, discounts and monetary transactions

 50

-Additional work because a legal entity is established abroad and a legal opinion is required.
+Additional work because of a foreign legal entity and a legal opinion is required.
 Party concerned

-UBO (ultimate beneficial owner, or ultimate stakeholder, owner or person with control over an organisation) research (tracker), declaration and registration with the Chamber of Commerce.
+UBO (ultimate beneficial owner, owner or person with control over an organization) research (tracker), filing and registration with the Chamber of Commerce.
 UBO or the organization

 Identity of a party cannot be determined.
 Party concerned

-A party is bankrupt, has been granted a moratorium, is under administration or guardianship, etc. Party concerned
+A party is bankrupt, is in suspension of payments, is under administration or guardianship, etc. Party concerned

-Additional work because a party has divorced and the divorce has not yet been fully settled or because a party is involved in divorce proceedings.
+Additional work because a party is divorced and the divorce has not yet been fully settled or because a party is involved in divorce proceedings.
 Party concerned

-The information or documents we requested are not provided, not provided in full or not provided on time.
+The information or documents requested by us are not provided, not provided on time or are not complete.
 Party concerned

 Additional work due to the use of a living will/power of attorney.
 Party concerned